 4.1 Except as otherwise agreed by the Parties hereto, all the payment for the Goods shall be made in United States Dollars.

-4.2 The Seller shall pay the Vendor the amount equivalent to fifteen per cent (15%) of the Total Price as advance payment (“Advance Payment”) by a telegraphic transfer within ten (1010) working days after the Seller’s receipt of the amount equivalent to fifteen per cent (15%) of the total price of the Contract (“Contract Price”) from the Buyer and the Buyer’s receipt of the Advance Payment Guarantee and the Performance Guarantee issued by the vendor according to the Article 20.1 and Article 20.2 hereof.
+4.2 The Seller shall pay the Vendor the amount equivalent to fifteen per cent (15%) of the Total Price as advance payment (“Advance Payment”) by a telegraphic transfer within five (5) working days after the Seller’s receipt of the amount equivalent to fifteen per cent (15%) of the total price of the Contract (“Contract Price”) from the Buyer.
+Payment shall be received in the Vendor’s bank account within 15 days from the signing date of this Agreement.
+The Vendor shall provide the Advance Payment Guarantee and the Performance Guarantee according to Article 20.1 and Article 20.2 hereof.
+Advance payment is non-refundable.

-4.3 The Seller shall pay the Vendor the amount equivalent to eighty percent (80% of the Total of each Goods by a Letter of Credit before ex-works.
+4.3 The Seller shall pay the Vendor the amount equivalent to eighty percent (80%) of the Total Price of each Goods by a workable sight Letter of Credit one month before ex-works.
 The Vendor presents the following documents, in which the consignee shall be the Buyer, to the Negotiating Bank,:

+4.3.1 Bill of lading (1 Original and 3 Copies)

-4.3.1 Certificate of Origin (1 Original and 3 Copies)
+4.3.2 Certificate of Origin (1 Original and 3 Copies)

-4.3.2 Commercial Invoice (3 Originals and 3 Copies)
+4.3.3 Commercial Invoice (3 Originals and 3 Copies)

-4.3.3 Packing List (3 Originals and 3 Copies)
+4.3.4 Packing List (3 Originals and 3 Copies)

+4.3.5 Insurance Policy (3 Originals and 3 Copies)

-4.4 The Seller shall pay the Vendor the amount equivalent to five percent (5% of the Total Price by a telegraphic transfer within five (5) working days after the Buyer’s receipt of the original class certificate and Warranty Bond according to the Article 20.3 hereof and the Vendor’s receipt of commissioning acceptance certificate issued by the Buyer according to the Exhibit IV.
+4.4 The Seller shall pay the Vendor the amount equivalent to five percent (5%) of the Total Price by a telegraphic transfer within five (5) working days after the Buyer’s receipt of the original class certificate and Warranty Bond according to the Article 20.3 hereof and the Vendor’s receipt of commissioning acceptance certificate issued by the Buyer according to the Exhibit IV.

 4.5 In case there is a penalty charged to the Vendor, the Buyer shall pay the Seller in the amount after deducted by penalty amount.
-The Seller shall pay the Maker in the amount after deducted by penalty amount
+The Seller shall pay the Vendor within five (5) working days in the amount after deducted by penalty amount.

 Article 5.
 Delivery of the Goods

 5.1.
-The Goods shall be delivered by the vendor as follows:
+The Goods shall be delivered by the Vendor as follows: